Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Introduction

 \section{Introduction}

 The motion of electrons in conductors in the absence of external temperature and/or electro-chemical gradients is purely random thermal motion~\cite{Pathriabook}.
-Once a spatial temperature gradient $\nabla T$ is introduced, the vector character of $\nabla$ specifies a preferred direction, and therefore electrons flow along $\nabla T$~\cite{Girvinbook}.
-The purpose of this paper is to propose a class of materials where a temporal gradient $\partial_t T$ {\em alone} (i.e. without any spatial gradient) is sufficient to generate electric and/or heat currents.
-Why is it important to be able to derive current by temporal gradient?
-In the so called hot deserts such as Sahara or Kavir and Lut deserts of Iran, due to clear sky, the heat loss in the night is substantial and the daily variation of temperature can be as great as 22$^{\circ}$C~\footnote{See \href{https://en.wikipedia.org/wiki/Desert}{en.wikipedia.org/wiki/Desert}}.
-Therefore the hot deserts with their cold midnights and hot noons can serve as a free provider of $\partial_t T$ through a half cycle of the spinning of the earth.
-Can this naturally available temporal gradient be employed in energy production?
+Once a spatial temperature gradient $\nabla T$ is introduced, the vector character of $\nabla$ specifies a preferred direction in the space, and therefore electrons flow along $\nabla T$~\cite{Girvinbook}.
+The purpose of this paper is to propose a class of materials where a temporal gradient $\partial_t T$ {\em alone} (i.e. without requiring any spatial gradient) is sufficient to generate electric and/or heat currents.

-To set the stage, suppose that for some reason, there is a preferred direction in the space determined by a vector $\bs\zeta$.
-Can the anisotropy arising from such a preferred direction organize the random motion of electrons into non-zero electric or heat currents?
-As we will discuss in this paper, there are certain materials where such a vector $\bs\zeta$ not only does exist, but additionally, it enters the effective description of the motion of electrons in such a way that it mingles space and time coordinates, whereby creates a new spacetime structure.
-As a result, even a pure temporal gradient of a spatially uniform temperature $T$ can drive a current via mixing of the space and time coordinates arising from $\bs\zeta$.
+To set the stage, suppose that we have an anisotropic material where there is a preferred direction in the space determined by a vector $\bs\zeta$. \hlt{Such a preferred direction is expected to somehow organize the random motion of electrons by preferring the orientation set by the vector $\bs\zeta$.
+In this paper, we consider a class of anisotropies that can be encoded into a spacetime metric, and the favored direction $\zeta$ determines the entries of the metric that mix space and time.} Such a metric influences the motion of electrons in such a way that space and time coordinates of the motions mingle.
+In this way it is natural to expect that a pure temporal gradient of a spatially uniform temperature $T$ field to drive a current.

+How do the new spacetime structures arise in the solid state?
+The electrons in the solids are mounted on a lattice and every periodic lattice structure belongs to one of the 230 possible space groups~\cite{DresselhausBook}.
+Some of these structures provide a low-energy effective theory for the electrons that is mathematically equivalent to the Dirac theory (e.g. in graphene~\cite{KatsnelsonBook}) or deformations of the Dirac theory as in certain structures of borophene~\cite{Zhou2014,Lopez2016} or the organic compound $\alpha \!-$(BEDT-TTF)$_2$I$_3$~\cite{Tajima2006,Katayama2006,Kobayashi2007,Kobayashi2009,Tajima2009,Isobe2017} or certain deformations of graphene~\cite{Goerbig2008}.
+For the Dirac electrons in solids, the dispersion relation giving energy $\eps$ of the quasiparticles at every momentum $\vec k$ will be a {\em Dirac} cone, and enjoys an {\em emergent Lorentz invariance} at low energies or equivalently at length scales much larger than the lattice spacing~\cite{KatsnelsonBook}.